01Make Sure You're Ready for Your First Credit Card

 Being old enough to qualify for a credit card doesn't mean you’re actually ready for one.
 You need to be responsible enough to charge only what you can afford and to pay your bill every month without being reminded.
-Getting a credit card before you’re fully prepared can spell disaster for your credit.
+Getting your first credit card before you’re fully prepared can spell disaster for your credit.
+Once you've damaged your credit, it can be a long road getting it back together again.

 Getting approved for the first credit card can be tough, especially if you're under age 21 and more so if you don't have a job.